rems-project/linksem/README.md

 development.
 Developers, users, and testers (at this point there is no distinction ):

+  1. Dominic Mulligan
+  2. Stephen Kell
-  * Dominic Mulligan, Stephen Kell and Kathy Gray
+  3. Kathy Gray

 ## Repository map